- The Digital for Life national movement and Fund aligns with President’s Challenge 2021 theme of “Building A Digitally Inclusive Society”

 “This year’s President’s Challenge 2021 theme is “Building a Digitally Inclusive Society”.
 Together with the Digital for Life (DfL) movement, we hope to ensure that no one is left behind in our digital transformation journey.
 I am glad that $4.8 million has been set aside by the DfL Fund to support a diversity of ground-up community projects ranging from educating children or youths on the importance of digital wellness, cybersecurity and digital tech skills, to empowering seniors to navigate and embrace digital as a lifestyle.
 With the support from our 3P partners, we can work together to bridge the digital divide, help Singaporeans embrace technology and enrich lives,” said President Halimah.

-Minister for Communications and Information Mrs Josephine Teo said, “Since the launch of the Digital for Life (DfL) movement in February by President Halimah, our Digital Ambassadors from the SG Digital Office (SDO) have been walking the ground to support those who might need a bit more hands-on help, to benefit from going digital.
+Ministry of Digital Development and Information (MDDI) Mrs Josephine Teo said, “Since the launch of the Digital for Life (DfL) movement in February by President Halimah, our Digital Ambassadors from the SG Digital Office (SDO) have been walking the ground to support those who might need a bit more hands-on help, to benefit from going digital.
 Today, the DfL movement continues to gather momentum in its breadth and depth.
 To expand our reach to more seniors, SDO recently announced the setting up of more than 200 roving community counters islandwide to bring its services closer to seniors, on top of the existing 47 community hubs.
 Today, we also welcome Microsoft, SPD and SG Enable, who are reaching deeper into the community to help those with special needs so that they, too, can benefit from going digital with improved life skills and livelihoods.
 I welcome more to join us in the DfL movement so that our people will always have a place in Singapore’s digital future.”

 21 new ground-up community projects to help Singaporeans